Roboy/ravestate/modules/ravestate_akinator/README.md

 ### The API Wrapper
 api.py handles the requests to the online Akinator game.
 There are three different types of get requests to handle the game:
-* Question asking phase: get request to post the answer to the previous question and retrieve the next question
+1. Question asking phase: post the answer to the previous question and retrieve the next question
-* Guessing phase: get request to retrieve the guess
+2. Guessing phase: retrieve the guess
-* Game finishing phase: get request that gives Akinator feedback on his guess
+3. Game finishing phase: give Akinator feedback on his guess